Torsion function on character varieties: Culler-Shalen theory, group acting on trees and incompressible surfaces

 A \textit{lattice} $L$ in a two dimensional $\mK$-vector space $V$ is a free $\cO_v$-module of rank two that spans $V$ as a vector space.
 The group $\mK^*$ acts on the set of lattices in $V$ by homothety .
-We denote by $T$ the set of equivalence classes, that is $L \sim L'$ iff there exists $x \in \mK^*$ such that $L'=xL$.
+We denote by $T$ the set of equivalence classes of lattices where $L \sim L'$ if there exists $x \in \mK^*$ such that $L'=xL$.